FREE CASE REVIEW

 In this case, police report the rider may have run a stop sign when he collided with a 2007 Dodge truck, which was exiting the freeway westbound near FM 1463.
-A Houston accident lawyer should always be consulted when a rider is seriously injured or killed.
+A Katy personal injury attorney should always be consulted when a rider is seriously injured or killed.
 Unfortunately, riders are too often not afforded the respect they need and deserve.
 And we have seen cases in which a rider was incorrectly blamed for an accident.

 The Motorcycle Safety Foundation reports motorcycle accidents that involve another vehicle are the fault of the other driver more than half of the time.
 It’s important for motorists to remember that motorcycle riding is a year-around activity in Texas.